Identity theft is one of the most prevalent cyber security threats in 2023.

 Another essential type of monitoring concerns credit scores and financial services.

-In the US, you can request a free credit report once a year.
-Identity theft protection services, however, track your credit rating almost in real time.
+In the US, you can request one free credit report per year.
+Identity theft protection services, however, track your credit rating in near-real time.
 If there is a significant change, they’ll flag it for you.
 You can then review if it’s due to your own activities – or those of cyber criminals.

 A third type of monitoring service relates to possible legal complications.
 Court records monitoring and sex offender monitoring algorithms automatically scan millions of criminal records and sex offender registries to ascertain whether your identity has been used fraudulently for criminal purposes.